alexsaunderswps/User-Guides/web_portal_video_catalogue_creation_guide.md

 # WildXr Web Portal Video Catalogue Creation Guide

 ## Purpose & Context
-This guide introduces the management of devices (headsets or computers) running the WildXR VR application via the WildXR Web Portal (Wildxr.org)
+This guide introduces the management of Video Catalogues - a collection videos and markers used for one or more WildXR **Installations**

 ## Prerequisites
 - Windows or Mac computer with internet access
 - An internet browser (WPS recommends Chrome)
 - A WildXR account with credentials *(may have been created by WPS staff)*
-- A **"Device"** - either a VR headset (Quest 2, Quest 3, or Quest 3s) or Computer - with the WildXR application installed

 ## Quick Overview (for experienced users)
 1. Navigate to the Wildxr.org website
 2. Log In with your Username and Password *(may be provided by WPS staff)*
-3. Navigate to the Admin -> Devices page
+3. Navigate to the Video Catalogues page
-4. Edit an exisitng or Add a new Device
+4. Add a new or edit an existing Video Catalogue
-5. *If adding a new device - you will need to launch the WildXR application to generate a device id*
+5. Add map markers and videos to a Video Catalogue (optional)
-6. Verify the device settings
+6. Verify the Video Catalogue contents within the WildXR application

 ## Detailed Steps